deepsense-ai/ds-splat/README.md

 - [🔄 How to switch to open-source KNN](#-how-to-switch-to-open-source-knn)
 - [📊 Benchmarks](#-benchmarks)

-## ⚡ Get Fastest open-source forward/backward kernels
+## ⚡ Get fastest open-source forward/backward kernels

 Fastest open-source and easy to use replacement for these who are using non-commercial friendly Vanilla [graphdeco-inria 3D Gaussian Splatting implementation](https://github.com/graphdeco-inria/gaussian-splatting).